glycerine/zebrapack/README.md

 The code here descends from the fantastic msgpack code generator https://github.com/tinylib/msgp by Philip Hofer.

-At this time it is experimental.
-See https://github.com/glycerine/zebra for the ideas that we are implementing here.
+At this time it feature complete, and in beta while we get experience with it.
+See https://github.com/glycerine/zebra for the spec/ideas that we are implementing here.

 ### `msgp:",omitempty"` tags on struct fields